Hypnosis for Alcohol Abuse

 Most alcohol abusers have self-esteem issues.
 Poor self-image is one of the things that got them drinking to begin with.
 As any good alcoholic will tell you, when you’ve had a few drinks you can be anyone you want to be—brilliant, talented, charming, adored—at least until you wake up the next morning.
 Hypnotherapy has a long and proven track record when it comes to dealing with self-esteem problems, not to mention the depression and anxiety that many problem drinkers suffer from.

 A skilled, competent hypnotherapist can help you deal effectively with excessive drinking, as well as the other problems that so often go along with it.
-Moving Minds Hypnotherapy helps alcoholics become non-drinkers.
+Moving Minds Hypnotherapy for alcohol abuse helps alcoholics become non-drinkers.
 At it’s central location in Coomera on the Gold Coast, it is easy to get to from Brisbane to Tweed Heads.
 You have nothing to lose but your hangover.